kaufmann-a/DeepLearners-/README.md

 - Add a file called `.env` to the directory `./DeepLearners/3dhumanpose_main`.
 In the file add the following environment variables:
     - `OUTPUT_PATH`=Folderpath to which the model checkpoints etc. should be saved
     - `DATA_COLLECTION`=Path to training data
-    - `VOC_DATASET`=Path to VOC occluder dataset (The VOC_DATASET is downloaded automatically to the set directory.
-Nevertheless, on leonhard a redirection of the VOC_DATASET path to the scratch (`/cluster/scratch/<username>/`) is recommended due to the _file count limit_.)
+    - `VOC_DATASET`=Path to VOC occluder dataset
+       - The VOC_DATASET is downloaded automatically to the set directory.
+Nevertheless, on leonhard a redirection of the VOC_DATASET path to the scratch (`/cluster/scratch/<username>/`) is recommended due to the _file count limit_.
+       - **Unfortunately the download server is often not availabel and hence the download not possible.
+Allthough we implemented a fallback to a mirror it might still happen that the downloaded fails.
+In that case an error message "ERROR: Occluder could not be initialized, training will be performed without occluder" will be printed to the stdout.
+In the case of success the message "Occluder data successfully loaded." will be printed.
+We recommend to check if this error appeared and in that case manually download the dataset.**
+       - The dataset can be downloaded from the offical source http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar.
+Or for instance from this mirror http://pjreddie.com/media/files/VOCtrainval_11-May-2012.tar.
+       - The folder structure should then be:
+            ```
+            +-- VOC_DATASET/VOCdevkit/VOC2012/
+                +-- Annotations
+                +-- ImageSets
+                +-- JPEGImages
+                +-- ...
+            ```

 A sample .env file could look as follows:
   ```